AckerApple/ack-pug-bundler/README.md

 ## Example asOneFile
 In most cases, it is better to use the attribute "asJsonFile".
 This attribute may only be needed when a true javascript file is required.

+> TIP: If you are using [JSPM](https://www.npmjs.com/package/jspm) to bundle web architectures, you will most likely want to use the attribute "asOneFile" because [JSPM](https://www.npmjs.com/package/jspm) does not natively import JSON files.

 > Create file: write-pugs.js